rahuljindal1/node-interview-questions/README.md

 });
 ```

-## How can you pipe data from a readable stream to a writable stream in node?
+## How can you pipe data from a readable stream to a writable stream in Node.js?

 In Node.js, you can pipe data from a readable stream to a writable stream using the `pipe()` method.
 The `pipe()` method allows you to easily consume data from a readable stream and write it directly to a writable stream without manually handling the data chunks.